Wanchai290/consensus-control/src/draw_formation/README.md

 Note: arcs created are directed (one-way only)

-If you perform the same steps to link node A to node B, the link will be removed.
+If you perform the same steps to create a link from node A to node B, the link will be removed.
 The application does not support multiple links to the same node.

 ## Development